 No, it is not a bill nor a request for payment.

-No, this form is a statement of the amount of enrollment and health fees charged to your student account in the prior calendar year.
+No, this form is a statement of the amount of tuition and related expenses paid on your student account in the prior calendar year.

-It will include the amount charged for enrollment fees and health fees.
-It includes charges made during the prior calendar year, without regard to the semester the charges apply to.
-For example, if a charge was processed by the District in December 2011 for the Spring semester beginning January 2012, the charge would be included on the 1098-T form for calendar year 2011.
+It will include the amount paid for tuition and related expenses.
+It includes payments made during the prior calendar year, without regard to the semester the payments apply to.
+For example, if a payment was made in December 2019 for the Spring semester beginning January 2020, the payment would be included on the 1098-T form for calendar year 2019.

 Yes, you can access your 1098-T online: